 Microsoft C/C++ (Identifier:

-ms-vscode.cpptools): This extension adds smart features such as code completion, compile errors, go-to-definition and more to your editor.
+ms-vscode.cpptools): This extension adds smart features such as code completion, compile errors, and go-to-definition to your editor.

 Microsoft C/C++ Themes (Identifier: